Section 1. Concerning Council Member Duties

 Section 1.
 Public Sessions; Public Notice

-All meetings of the Judicial Council shall be open to the public, except as specifically provided.
-At least three days before any meeting to be held in Anchorage, Fairbanks, or Juneau, public notice of date, time, and place of the meeting and of general topics to be considered shall be given through paid advertisements in major newspapers of general circulation in all three cities; for meetings to be held elsewhere in the state, paid public notice shall be provided at least three days in advance in the newspaper or newspapers of general circulation in such other areas as well as in the newspapers of general circulation in Anchorage, Fairbanks, and Juneau.
-Absent sufficient funding or when the notice requirements of this section are determined by the Council to be unreasonable, the Council is authorized to meet after such other period and utilizing such other form of public notice as it deems reasonable under the circumstances and which are consistent with the Council's legal obligations..
+All meetings of the Judicial Council, including committee meetings, shall be open to the public, except as specifically provided.
+At least three days before any meeting, public notice of the date, time, and place of the meeting and of general topics to be considered shall be given by the appropriate means necessary to provide adequate notice to the public including the state on-line public notice system, the Council’s website and social media, and digital and traditional media.
+Absent sufficient funding or when the notice requirements of this section are determined by the Council to be unreasonable, the Council is authorized to meet after such other period and utilizing such forms of public notice as it deems reasonable under the circumstances and which are consistent with the Council’s legal obligations.

 The Judicial Council shall meet in person when practicable.
-The Council may conduct a teleconference between regularly scheduled meetings with the consent of the chair.
-A teleconference conducted between regularly scheduled meetings is subject to the notice requirements in Article IV, Section 1 and Article IV, Section 8.
+When not practicable, the Council may meet remotely using phone and/or video technology.
+The Council may meet remotely between regularly scheduled meetings with the consent of the chair.
+A remote meeting conducted between regularly scheduled meetings is subject to the notice requirements in Article IV, Section 1 and Article IV, Section 8.

-A member may participate telephonically in a regularly scheduled meeting only if the chair has found good cause to excuse the member from attending in person.
-A member may only participate telephonically if the member has had a substantially equal opportunity to evaluate all meeting materials, testimony, and other evidence related to the meeting.
+A member may participate remotely in a regularly scheduled meeting only if the chair has found good cause to excuse the member from attending in person.
+A member may participate and vote remotely only if the member has had a substantially equal opportunity to evaluate all meeting materials, participate in proceedings, and evaluate all testimony, and other evidence related to the meeting.

 Section 3.
 Regular Meetings